Gesee-y/ReactiveECS.jl/doc/Achitecture.md

 If a system encounters an error during execution, it will raise a warning that can be logged and the system's execution will be stopped.
 A crashed system can be restarted by simply calling `run_system!` again.

+### Race Condition

+To prevent race conditions during systems's executions, we provide `HierarchicalLock` which is a tree of lock where each field (and nested sub fields) of a component possess a lock.
+For example if we have system A, system B, system C running in parallel and a component Transform.
+System A want to write on the x field of transform, B on the y field and C want to read both and eventually write.
+Instead of putting a lock on transform (which may also block system B), system A will just lock the x field which he his using while System B will lock the y field.
+This allow granular control over parallelism while introducing a low overhead (400ns for the lifecycle of a lock.).

 ### Event system

 ReactiveECS provide a fully functional event system.
 It leverage the [Notifyers.jl](https://github.com/Gesee-y/Notifyers.jl) package.
-You can define a new package with `RECS.@Notifyer(arg1::T1, arg2::T2, ..., argn::Tn)`, see [Notifyers's doc](https://github.com/Gesee-y/Notifyers.jl/blob/main/docs/index.md).
+You can define a new package with `@Notifyer(arg1::T1, arg2::T2, ..., argn::Tn)`, see [Notifyers's doc](https://github.com/Gesee-y/Notifyers.jl/blob/main/docs/index.md).
 You can reuse all the features available in that package here.
 Meaning supports for:
 - **Merge**: Combine multiple events (e.g., 10 HP changes into 1).
 - **Filtering**: Calls listener just if the event meet some conditions.
 - **One-shot Listeners**: Execute once and unsubscribe.